 Log Gulch Campground is situated on the picturesque Holter Lake in west central Montana.
 The site is located approximately 45 miles north of Helena, Montana, and 60 miles south of Great Falls, Montana, along the Missouri River.
 The area offers stunning views of the Sleeping Giant Wilderness Study Area.
 Gates of the Mountains Historic Site is in close proximity to the campground, which is accessible via watercraft.
 The area is overflowing with outdoor adventure opportunities.
 Whether you're into fishing, hunting, wildlife viewing, hiking, boating, water skiing, or all of the above, all of these activities are in close proximity to Log Gulch Campground.
 There is surely an activity for everyone!

 Log Gulch Campground offers several amenities that will make your stay enjoyable and comfortable.
 Log Gulch Campground is a 70-site campground that has spacious and gravel parking pads that accommodate RVs, camper trailers, and tents.
 Most of the campsites can accommodate up to 2 RVs or tents per site.
-The group use site near the upper pavilion is reservation-only.
-The remaining sites are first-come, first-served.
+The group use site near the upper pavilion and all sites in the A and B loops are reservation-only.
+The remaining sites are first-come, first-served, 10 tent only and 13 RV/tent.

 Log Gulch Campground features a large concrete boat launch with a courtesy dock, as well as day-use and overnight dock slips for those camping in the campground.
 The docks are first-come, first-served, with no assigned slips.
-A fish cleaning station is available near the boat ramp at Log Gulch Campground.
 There is potable water provided throughout the campground and day-use areas, as well as garbage dumpsters.
 There are no hook-ups available.
 The sites contain fire rings with a grill grate in addition to a picnic table.
 There are also picnic tables and benches along the lake to take in the views.

 Parking is limited at the group site, so we request that your group keep guest invitations to a minimum.
 All day-use guests will be subject to the $5.00 per vehicle per day fee.